Jeremiaw02/SQL-Tableau-Retail-Sales-Dashboard/README.md

 - Grouped customers by gender and age group to analyze spending.

-- Designed KPI queries for total sales, total orders, and customer counts.
+- Designed KPI queries for total sales and total orders.

 ## 3. Data Visualization (Tableau Dashboard)